 Life is lonely abroad.

-While there are more high paying jobs broad, this is not the sole basis of happiness for many overseas Filipino workers.
+While there are more high-paying jobs broad, this is not the sole basis of happiness for many overseas Filipino workers.
 One of the challenges they face is the lonely life where they are miles away from their loved ones.
-Life can be even duller when they work in a place with different language which they cannot speak.
+Life can be even duller when they work in a place with a different language that they cannot speak.

 Many people perceive OFWs as banks.
-The ugly truth is that when somebody needs financial source at home, the first person they always have in mind are those working abroad.
+The ugly truth is that when somebody needs a financial source at home, the first person they always have in mind is those working abroad.
 Thus, for these people, earning money is a walk in the park.
 OFWs are not banks and their money is not infinite.
-What they normally earned is enough for the basic needs of his/her family way back home.
+What they normally earned is enough for the basic needs of/her families way back home.

-Coexist with going abroad are financial liabilities.
-For example, going to Australia entails a cash out of nearly a million pesos.
-While they might find a decent salary in the country, considering the debts (along with the interest), higher cost of living and financial commitments to family, it will take a long time for them to get out of debts.
+Coexisting with going abroad are financial liabilities.
+For example, going to Australia entails cash out of nearly a million pesos.
+While they might find a decent salary in the country, considering the debts (along with the interest), higher cost of living, and financial commitments to family, it will take a long time for them to get out of debt.

-These are only few myths and misconceptions about Filipinos working abroad.
-OFWs are modern heroes of today?s generation not only because they contribute immensely to the country?s economic stability but more than that, the homesickness and not being with their loved ones for years in special events and occasions are ungrateful realities that every Filipino worker endures abroad.
+These are only a few myths and misconceptions about Filipinos working abroad.
+OFWs are modern heroes of today’s generation not only because they contribute immensely to the country’s economic stability but more than, the homesickness and not being with their loved ones for years during special events and occasions are ungrateful realities that every Filipino worker endures abroad.